yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/language-features/early-late-binding/determining-object-type.md

 - TypeName function
 - objects [Visual Basic], type determining ms.assetid: d95e7ad1-cd63-41d6-9a28-d7a1380d49c1
-ms.openlocfilehash: 4014bef2e0c27a0f6a684bc1ed95019f392062a5
+ms.openlocfilehash: a77cc0603a0b61f58a4aa703c4b1e6ef4c26729c
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62050525"
+ms.locfileid: "74345193"
 ---
 # <a name="determining-object-type-visual-basic"></a>Nesne Türünü Belirleme (Visual Basic)
-Genel nesne değişkenleri (diğer bir deyişle, değişkenleri olarak bildirdiğiniz `Object`) herhangi bir sınıftan nesneleri içerebilir.
-Türü değişkenlerindeki kullanırken `Object`, nesnenin sınıfına göre farklı eylemlerde gerekebilir; örneğin, bazı nesneler belirli bir özelliği veya yöntemi desteklemiyor olabilir.
-Visual Basic nesne türü bir nesne değişkenine depolandığını belirleyen iki yol sunar: `TypeName` işlevi ve `TypeOf...Is` işleci.
+Generic object variables (that is, variables you declare as `Object`) can hold objects from any class.
+When using variables of type `Object`, you may need to take different actions based on the class of the object; for example, some objects might not support a particular property or method.
+Visual Basic provides two means of determining which type of object is stored in an object variable: the `TypeName` function and the `TypeOf...Is` operator.

-## <a name="typename-and-typeofis"></a>TypeName ve TypeOf...
-Olduğu
+## <a name="typename-and-typeofis"></a>TypeName and TypeOf…Is
- `TypeName` İşlevi bir dize döndürür ve aşağıdaki kod parçasını gösterildiği depolamak veya bir nesne sınıfı adını görüntülemek gereken en iyi seçenektir:
+ The `TypeName` function returns a string and is the best choice when you need to store or display the class name of an object, as shown in the following code fragment:

  [!code-vb[VbVbalrOOP#92](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOOP/VB/OOP.vb#92)]

- `TypeOf...Is` İşleci, bir nesnenin türü, test etmek için en iyi seçenek, bir dize karşılaştırma kullanmaktan çok daha hızlı olduğundan `TypeName`.
-Aşağıdaki kod parçası kullanan `TypeOf...Is` içinde bir `If...Then...Else` deyimi:
+ The `TypeOf...Is` operator is the best choice for testing an object's type, because it is much faster than an equivalent string comparison using `TypeName`.
+The following code fragment uses `TypeOf...Is` within an `If...Then...Else` statement:

  [!code-vb[VbVbalrOOP#93](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOOP/VB/OOP.vb#93)]

- Bir sözcük uyarı son İşte. `TypeOf...Is` İşleci döndürür `True` bir nesne belirli bir tür ya da belirli bir türden türetilir.
-Hemen Visual Basic ile yaptığınız her şey, normalde, dizeler ve tamsayılar gibi nesneler olarak düşünülebilir bazı öğeleri içeren nesneleri içerir.
-Bu nesnelerin türetilmiştir ve yöntemleri devralan <xref:System.Object>.
-Geçirildiğinde bir `Integer` ve ile değerlendirilen `Object`, `TypeOf...Is` işleci döndürür `True`.
-Aşağıdaki örnek, rapor parametresi `InParam` hem de bir `Object` ve `Integer`:
+ A word of caution is due here.
+The `TypeOf...Is` operator returns `True` if an object is of a specific type, or is derived from a specific type.
+Almost everything you do with Visual Basic involves objects, which include some elements not normally thought of as objects, such as strings and integers.
+These objects are derived from and inherit methods from <xref:System.Object>.
+When passed an `Integer` and evaluated with `Object`, the `TypeOf...Is` operator returns `True`.
+The following example reports that the parameter `InParam` is both an `Object` and an `Integer`:

  [!code-vb[VbVbalrOOP#94](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOOP/VB/OOP.vb#94)]

- Aşağıdaki örnek, her ikisi de kullanır `TypeOf...Is` ve `TypeName` kendisine geçirilen nesne türünü belirlemek için `Ctrl` bağımsız değişken. `TestObject` Yordam çağrılarını `ShowType` denetimleri üç farklı tür ile.
+ The following example uses both `TypeOf...Is` and `TypeName` to determine the type of object passed to it in the `Ctrl` argument.
+The `TestObject` procedure calls `ShowType` with three different kinds of controls.

 #### <a name="to-run-the-example"></a>Örneği çalıştırmak için

-1. Yeni bir Windows uygulaması projesi oluşturma ve ekleme bir <xref:System.Windows.Forms.Button> denetimi, bir <xref:System.Windows.Forms.CheckBox> denetimi ve bir <xref:System.Windows.Forms.RadioButton> forma.
+1. Create a new Windows Application project and add a <xref:System.Windows.Forms.Button> control, a <xref:System.Windows.Forms.CheckBox> control, and a <xref:System.Windows.Forms.RadioButton> control to the form.

-2. Formunuzdaki düğmesinden çağrı `TestObject` yordamı.
+2. From the button on your form, call the `TestObject` procedure.

-3. Formunuza aşağıdaki kodu ekleyin:
+3. Add the following code to your form:

      [!code-vb[VbVbalrOOP#95](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOOP/VB/OOP.vb#95)]